sambudgett/UCIHeartMLInterface/ReadMe.md

-# UCR Heart ML Interface
+# UCI Heart ML Interface
 This repository provides a  simple interface to visualising a csv dataset training an ensemble classifier, evaluating the results and applying the trained model.